The regular A45 packs 382 horsepower.

 We get to learn the regular A45 hot hatch will offer 387 PS (285 kW), so 382 horsepower or already an extra six ponies more than the outgoing A45.
 Step up to the hotter S version and Mercedes will reward you with a massive 421 PS (310 kW) or 416 hp, which is mighty impressive from only a four-cylinder engine.

 The new A45 S will actually pack more punch than the five-cylinder, 400-hp RS3 / TT RS, but that still won’t make it the most powerful four-cylinder car ever sold.
 Remember the Lancer Evolution X FQ-440 MR?
 Mitsubishi sold 40 of these in the U.K. back in 2014 with an upgraded 2.0-liter dialed to an epic 440 hp.

 Mercedes-AMG could decide to host the public debut of the new A45 / A45 S at the Geneva Motor Show in March.
-If that’s the case, an online reveal could occur at the end of February when we’ll get to learn more about the vehicle’s already confirmed dual-clutch seven-speed automatic transmission and new 4Matic system with drift mode.
+If that’s the case, an online reveal could occur at the end of February when we’ll get to learn more about the vehicle’s already confirmed dual-clutch eight-speed automatic transmission and new 4Matic system with drift mode.

 While the A45 five-door hatchback is not coming to the United States, the A-Class Sedan is expected to get the "45" treatment to join the new CLA45.
 These two, along with a new GLA45, should offer an identical output.
 The jury is still out on whether there will be a GLB45, but with spy shots showing a GLB35 is en route, it could mean the more potent "45" variant is also planned for the boxy crossover.